 The Company has received legal advice to the effect that, in certain circumstances specifically when a director has benefitted personally, that the Company may not have an obligation to indemnify the director.
 On February 7, 2018 the Company was served with a Notice of Garnishment by the former Company executive.
 The Company has advised counsel for the former Company executive that no amount is owed by the Company to the former directors.
 Counsel to the former Company executive is proceeding with a garnishment hearing to determine this matter.
-We expect the hearing is to take place on or aboutby the end of Q4, 2018.
+Such hearing is expected to take place on or around mid-July 2018.